wensheng/JuicyRaspberryPie/README.md

 # JuicyRaspberryPie
 Programming Minecraft with Python!

-JuicyRaspberryPie implements MinecraftPi modding API for Bukkit server.
+JuicyRaspberryPie implements MinecraftPi modding API for Bukkit server or Minecraft Forge mod .

 An integrated Python command server is added to make Python programming much easier.